 This is particularly crucial when it comes to email attacks, like phishing.
 Malicious actors use social engineering tactics to convince recipients to trust them enough to click on embedded links.
-Quality RBI solutions protect users by “knowing” when to allow user access while preventing malware from entering endpoints; entirely block malicious sites; or protect users from entering confidential credentials by enabling read-only access.
+Quality RBI solutions protect users by “knowing” when to allow user access while preventing malware from entering endpoints; entirely blocking malicious sites; or protecting users from entering confidential credentials by enabling read-only access.

 The RBI Components

 To understand just how RBI works, let’s look under the hood of Ericom Shield.
 With RBI, for every tab that a user opens on his or her device, the solution spins up a virtual browser in its own dedicated Linux container in a remote cloud location.
 For example, if the user is actively browsing 19 open tabs on his Chrome browser, each will have a corresponding browser in its own remote container.
 This sounds like it takes a lot of computing power but enterprise-class RBI solutions do a lot of optimizations to ensure that it is not eating up too much of the endpoint resources.

 If a tab is unused for a period of time, the associated container is automatically terminated and destroyed.
 This frees up computing resources and also eliminates the possibility of persistence.
 As a result, whatever malware may have resided on the external site being browsed is destroyed, and cannot accidentally infect the endpoint, server, or cloud location.
 When the user shifts back to the tab, he is reconnected in a fraction of a second to the same location but with a fresh container, creating a secure enclave for internet browsing.